chkp-antonr/k8s-vagrant/README.md

     sudo socat tcp-l:80,fork,reuseaddr tcp:192.168.3.71:30513 &
     sudo socat tcp-l:443,fork,reuseaddr tcp:192.168.3.71:31694 &

-So connections to your host IP will be successfully forwarded to the worker1 (192.168.3.71) not routable outside ypur host.
+So connections to your host IP will be successfully forwarded to the worker1 (192.168.3.71) not routable outside of yur host.

-socat is also usefull to map your Host IP:PORT to the NodePort of your workers.
+socat is also usefull to map your Host IP:PORT directly to the NodePort of your worker.

 ### DVWA